 I know, I know, Ostrava’s not too famous and it’s rare when a traveller actually even knows where to look for it.
 Ostrava is the third largest city in the Czech Republic.
 It’s located in the very Northeast of the country, in a geographical area called Silesia, in the Moravskoslezský (Moravian-Silesian) region.
 Only a few kilometers lie between the city and the Polish border.

-Now it’s time to find out all the unique features of Ostrava and the awesome things to do there:
+Now it’s time to find out all the unique features of the city and the awesome things to do in Ostrava:

 1. The Patriotism

 What other city has 3 exclamation marks in their logo?
 Only Ostrava!!! 🙂 The city is proud and so are its inhabitants, never hiding their origins no matter where in the Czech Republic they relocated.
 They have a distinct dialect and a soccer club adored by a large number of die-hard fans.
 All this is Ostrava.
 A former mining capital, where men had to be especially tough.
 These, to me, are some of the most unique things about Ostrava.

 2. The Unique Mining History, now with a modern look

 Ostrava is a city that emerged as the capital of mining in the Czech Republic.
 Back when coal power stations were springing up like mushrooms after the rain, it was here where mining business prospered.
 As of now, the situation is rather dismal and people who used to work in extremely harsh conditions have either been laid off or ended up with low paying jobs.
 The prosperous mining era is gone.